cesardcorreia/comments-generator/README.md

     * The automatic selection should be based on this
 * Being able to type a keywork like `laravel-comment` and hit tab to execute the command
 * Remove the comment inserted alert thingy
+* Work out why logo isn't showing the the extensions store